sass/sass/doc-src/SASS_CHANGELOG.md

   event that you were using it in your code, you should now use `Sass::Script::Number.precision_factor` instead.

+* Don't crash when running `sass-convert` with selectors with two commas in a row.

 ## 3.1.7

 * Don't crash when doing certain operations with `@function`s.